patternfly/patternfly/src/patternfly/layouts/Flex/docs/flex-intro.md

-The Flex layout is designed to achieve simple, flexbox layouts by eliminating the need for a rigid structure.
-The concept of width/height based rows and/or columns is negated and, rather, content dictates layout and elements wrap when necessary.
-The system relies on a default spacer value, that is applied to flex items.
-These spacers respond contextually.
+The flex layout is based on the CSS Flex properties where the layout determines how a flex item will grow or shrink to fit the space available in its container.
+The system relies on a default spacer value that is applied to flex items.

 <br>
 ### Default spacing for: